United Nations Art Collection: 1950s

 In 1952, a pair of Fernand Léger murals was installed in the General Assembly Hall.

 Also in 1952, the United Nations Security Council mural, by Per Krohg, was installed.

 In June 1954, the Japanese Peace Bell was presented to the United Nations by the United Nations Association of Japan.
 It was cast from coins collected by people from 60 different countries including children, and housed in a structure resembling a Shinto shrine, made of cypress wood.
 The bell is rung twice a year: on the first day of Spring, at the Vernal Equinox; and on 21 September to coincide with the opening of the General Assembly.

 In 1956, War and Peace, two paintings by Brazilian artist Candido Portinari, were received by the United Nations as a donation from the Government of Brazil.
 It does not feature any weapons, but instead features the suffering of victims from war, which illustrates the barbarity of combat.
-The contrast between the elements of chaos and harmony show how important it is to maintain peace and attempt to end violent conflicts.
+The contrast between the elements of chaos and harmony shows how important it is to maintain peace and attempt to end violent conflicts.

 In 1959, a bronze statue promoting the slogan Let Us Beat Swords into Ploughshares was donated by the Soviet Union to the United Nations.
 It was sculpted by Yevgeny Vuchetich to represent the human wish to end all wars by converting the weapons of death and destruction into peaceful and productive tools that are more beneficial to mankind.